ychab/mymoney/docs/index.rst

 This is the documentation of the MyMoney project, a personal finance Web application build with the `Django`_ framework.

-Of course, just like this project, this documentation isn't really usefull.
+Of course, just like this project, this documentation isn't really useful.
 This is mainly a good use case to learn Sphinx and ReadTheDoc :)

 .. _`Django`: https://www.djangoproject.com/